Remseck: Sport

-Five of six boroughs have their own clubs: TV Aldingen, TSV Neckargröningen, VfB Neckarrems, SGV Hochdorf, and SKV Hochberg.
-The most successful football club is currently the VfB Neckarrems, playing in the Landesliga 1.
+All six boroughs have their own sports clubs: TV Aldingen, TSV Neckargröningen, VfB Neckarrems, SGV Hochdorf, SKV Hochberg, and SV Pattonville.

 Demographics

 As of December 31, 2008, the population of Remseck is 22,612, of which 11,086 are male and 11,526 are female.
 2,676 resident aliens are living in Remseck.
 The population spreads out with 20.6% under the age of 18 and 15.9% older than 65 years.

 Education

 Remseck has one Gymnasium (Lise-Meitner-Gymnasium), located in Aldingen, one Realschule (Realschule Remseck), located in Pattonville and one Hauptschule (Wilhelm-Keil-Schule), located in Aldingen.
 Every borough has its own elementary school.
 There are also 15 kindergarten, including three Protestant, one Roman-Catholic and one ecumenical kindergarten.

 International relations

-Remseck is twinned with two cities.
+Remseck is twinned with three cities.